 Openlands has made it easy to plant native species this year through our Native Plant Sale.
 Through the Native Plant Sale, the public can purchase trees, shrubs, flowers, ferns, and other plants for their homes and properties both online and at an on-site store.
 We will accept online orders from Thursday, March 29 through Sunday, April 29.
 Orders must be picked up between May 18 and May 20 from 9am-3pm at Almond Marsh Forest Preserve, located at 32492 N. Almond Rd. in Grayslake.

-The on-site store for the Native Plant Sale will be open from May 18 to May 31 (closed Mondays and Tuesdays), 9am-3pm at Almond Marsh Forest Preserve.
+Our pop-up shop will be open from May 18 to May 31 (closed Mondays and Tuesdays), 9am-3pm at Almond Marsh Forest Preserve, located at 32492 N. Almond Rd. in Grayslake, Illinois.
 Plant experts will be available to assist shoppers at the on-site store.

 The native species for sale are not available at traditional nurseries and garden centers.
 The curated selection being offered is chosen specifically for the plants’ landscaping aesthetics and suitability for private properties, and they’ll look great in your garden!